finagle/finatra-kafka/README.md

 Finatra integration with [Kafka Streams](https://kafka.apache.org/documentation/streams) to easily build Kafka Streams applications on top of a [TwitterServer](https://github.com/twitter/twitter-server).

 > **Note**: Versions of finatra-kafka and finatra-kafka-streams that are published against Scala 2.12 use Kafka 2.2, versions of that are published against Scala 2.13 use Kafka 2.5.
 This simplified cross-version support is ephemeral until we can drop Kafka 2.2.

+#Announcement

+Finatra-kafka was migrated out of finatra core library as a stand-alone project in 2022.
+Currently, Twitter has no plans to develop, maintain or support finatra-kafka in any form in the future.
+If your organization is interested in maintaining this framework, please file an issue or open a discussion to engage the community.

 ## Development version